 July and August are the hottest and driest months on the island and summer in Sicily is the peak tourist season.
 People flock to the island for their summer vacations, which in turn causes accommodation prices to skyrocket.
 Hotels get booked up pretty fast, there are crowds at most major tourist attractions, and it’s a struggle to find a free table at a restaurant.

 Another reason why you shouldn’t travel to Sicily in the summer is the heat, even if you prefer warmer weather.
 The average highs during the summer are in the 80s, but that’s just the average.
-Sicily sees temperatures higher than 100 degrees Fahrenheit even in June, so you can only imagine just how hot it can get in the middle of July.
+Sicily weather means temperatures higher than 100 degrees Fahrenheit even in June, so you can only imagine just how hot it can get in the middle of July.

 To deal with the heat, most people just head to the beach and try to cool down in the ocean.
 The crowds at public beaches are so big that sometimes you don’t even have a spot to put down a towel, let alone anything else.